HOW I PAINT:

 Mine is a 'direct' approach.
 The paint is applied with a paint knife, and if I am painting en plein air I begin by making a few marks with my knife to note the location of the horizon, the sky/treeline, the major lines of actions or rhythm, and sometimes the shadows.
 Usually the sky is finished first, since that is what may change the quickest.
 If there is water, I will make color notes in that area of the canvas.
 I will finish in one setting if at all possible, or leave the bottom corners to finish later.
-Glazes will be used if I feel something is wrong with colors after the painting is finished, for both plein air and studio paintings.
+Glazes will be used if I feel something is wrong with colors after the painting is finished and 'dry', for both plein air and studio paintings.

 In the studio, I have several approaches.
 If there is architecture or complicated structure to the image, I will draw in major lines.
 Otherswise, I make line notes in paint just like my plein air work.
 Depending on the size of the canvas, I may need to plan where I will stop and start, so I can avoid seam lines in my paint (much like the way a fresco painter needs to plan how the plaster will dry).
 I may begin at the upper left-hand corner and work down, or along the horizon and work up, or start at the treeline.
 This is determined by where I plan to stop for the day, and where I need to be able to blend/soften/scrub edges.